Surgery recovery frustrates me

 Now, I walk about as fast as a slow 80-year-old.

 My workouts and my sweat typically dictate my shower schedule.
-Several days a week I typically shower twice a day because I stay active.
+Several days a week, I usually shower twice a day because I stay active.

-I don’t walk up stairs, I run upstairs.
-Frankly, it’s easier to bounce up two or three stairs at a time.
+I don’t walk upstairs; I run upstairs.
+Frankly, it’s easier to bounce up to two or three stairs at a time.

 My days used to begin at 6 AM with exercise and stretching invigorating my body.

 Now I rely rather heavily on coffee to jumpstart my body.

 Typically I log between 12,000 and 15,000 steps per day.

 Now I barely crack the 3000 step barrier.

 This Thursday, I meet with the doctor.
 I expect to have a gas bubble in my eye until May 14.
 Hopefully, I will soon return to the lifestyle I love.

 I really cannot complain.
 I have vision in my left eye.
 Vision that looks like someone half-filled my eye with water but sight nonetheless.
 I remain extraordinarily grateful for the surgery I experienced.
 I just wanted to share a little of my perspective post vitreoretinal surgery.